Atriumboks smal

 What are the special examination conditions you can get?

-If you can document a disability, the ITU has set the following general conditions that you can get for the exams.
+If you can document a disability, ITU has set the following general conditions that you can get for the exams.
 If you need special examination conditions that are beyond the general conditions, you need to include relevant documentation for this in your application.

 • 50% extra time